 Well Located for Wine

-Our location is also strategic for wine: we are at a hub point for 5 wine producing zones Chianti Classico, Nobile di Montepulciano, Orcia, Syrah of Cortona – and the world famous Brunello di Montalcino.
-Indeed we welcome many wine lovers to the house (and have installed a professional wine refrigerator for bottles you bring home to enjoy at the house).
+Our location is also strategic for wine: we are at a hub point for 5 wine producing zones Chianti Classico, Nobile di Montepulciano, Orcia, Syrah of Cortona – and Brunello di Montalcino.
+Indeed, we welcome many wine lovers to the house (and have installed a professional wine refrigerator for bottles you bring home).

 Dining Close By

-In this area, it’s still ‘real’ Tuscany.
-We are close to famous Tuscan sights and yet in a cognoscenti local area where you can still enjoy authentic dishes at good prices in restaurants full of Italian diners – and very close by, too.
+In this area, it’s still ‘real’ Tuscany: You can still enjoy authentic dishes at good prices in restaurants full of Italian diners—and very close by, too.
 We have 5 super places to dine out within 2 km of the house.

-Some of the most photographed and filmed parts of Tuscany are within the Province of Siena and easy to reach, we are familiar with the locations for most of the top images associated with Tuscany – and can help you to find them – as well as helping planning glorious scenic routes to travel by car, something we never tire of doing.
-Gladiator, Quantum of Solace, The English Patient, Master of None, Made in Chelsea, and The Medicis have all included footage of the Province of Siena towns and countryside which is indeed varied and beautiful.
+Some of the most photographed and filmed parts of Tuscany are within the Province of Siena and easy to reach: Gladiator, Quantum of Solace, The English Patient, Master of None, Made in Chelsea, and The Medicis have all included footage of the Province of Siena towns and countryside which is indeed varied and beautiful.
+Much of the new ‘Pinocchio’ was filmed at our ‘home farm’ La Fratta.
+Siena City on Palio Day

 Proximity to Florence & Rome